Battle of the Pusan Perimeter: Terrain

-The UN forces established a perimeter around the port city of Pusan throughout July and August 1950.
-Roughly 140 mi long, the perimeter stretched from the Korea Strait to the Sea of Japan west and north of Pusan.
-To the west the perimeter was roughly outlined by the Naktong River where it curved at the city of Taegu, except for the southernmost 15 mi where the Naktong turned eastward after its confluence with the Nam River.
+The UN forces established a perimeter around the port city of Busan throughout July and August 1950.
+Roughly 140 mi long, the perimeter stretched from the Korea Strait to the Sea of Japan west and north of Busan.
+To the west the perimeter was roughly outlined by the Naktong River where it curved at the city of Daegu, except for the southernmost 15 mi where the Naktong turned eastward after its confluence with the Nam River.
 The northern boundary was an irregular line that ran through the mountains from above Waegwan and Andong to Yongdok.

-With the exception of the Naktong delta to the south, and the valley between Taegu and P'ohang-dong, the terrain is extremely rough and mountainous.
+With the exception of the Naktong delta to the south, and the valley between Daegu and P'ohang-dong, the terrain is extremely rough and mountainous.
 Northeast of P'ohang-dong along the South Korean line the terrain was especially treacherous, and movement in the region was extremely difficult.
-Thus, the UN established the Pusan Perimeter in a location outlined by the Sea of Japan to the south and east, the Naktong River to the west, and extremely mountainous terrain to the north, using the terrain as a natural defense.
+Thus, the UN established the Busan Perimeter in a location outlined by the Sea of Japan to the south and east, the Naktong River to the west, and extremely mountainous terrain to the north, using the terrain as a natural defense.
 However the rough terrain also made communication difficult, particularly for the ROK forces in the P'ohang-dong area.

 Forces in this region also suffered from casualties related to the heat of the summer, as the Naktong region has little vegetation and clean water.
 Korea suffered from a severe drought in the summer of 1950, receiving only 5 in of rain as opposed to the normal 20 in during the months of July and August.
 Combined with temperatures of 105 F, the hot and dry weather contributed to a large number of heat and exertion casualties, particularly for the unconditioned American forces.